nxdao2000/AdaptiveMCMC/README.md

 # AdaptiveMCMC
-A project about adaptive MCMC sampling
+This project develops a novel method for adaptive MCMC sampling.
+The theory can also be found on associated paper on Arxiv.